 A variable (var) is a named storage location that contains a value and can be read/rewrite many times.
-There are two types of variables.
+Variables can be either global or local.

 A global variable starts with

-$ followed by an identifier (name).
-The global variable name is any combination of letters, digits and
+$followed by any combination of letters, digits and

 Their values are available from any place of the code.